Oliver Burr Jennings: Career

 In 1847 he headed West to seek his fortune in the California Gold Rush.
 He set up a general mercantile store in San Francisco with Benjamin Brewster an amassed a considerable fortune by outfitting prospecting camps along the coast and around Sacramento.

 Standard Oil

-In 1862, he returned to New York with the intention of retiring from al business activities.
+In 1862, he returned to New York with the intention of retiring from all business activities.
 Due to his close relationship with his wife's brother-in-law, Standard Oil co-founder William Rockefeller Jr., he became interested in the affairs of the Standard Oil Company.
 In 1871, when Standard Oil was incorporated in Ohio, Jennings was one of the original stockholders.
 Of the initial 10,000 shares, John D. Rockefeller received 2,667; William Rockefeller, Henry Flagler, and Samuel Andrews received 1,333 each; Stephen V. Harkness received 1,334; Jennings received 1,000; and the firm of Rockefeller, Andrews & Flagler received 1,000.

 Jennings served as a director of Standard Oil of Ohio and then as a trustee of the Standard Oil Trust that resulted from the company's reorganization in 1882.